 I have found good things in Diabetes.
 It gave me camp, my favorite place on earth.
 It gave me another family.
 It gave me understanding – you can’t just learn that.
 It also gave me my dreams.
 I want to focus on advocacy and empowerment for children, teens, and young adults with life challenges, chronic illnesses/disabilities, and mental health.

-I graduated college in May of 2015 and immediately moved to Boston to work at the College Diabetes Network.
+I graduated college in May of 2015 and immediately moved to Boston.
 I received my degree in Social Work with a minor in Sociology, and up until August of 2014 I was on the Pre-Law track.
 My alma mater is the University of Georgia, and my fondest memories and what I miss the most are Dawgs for Diabetes, a chapter of the College Diabetes Network.
-Even though I put law school on hold (or not happening at all), I feel very lucky to already be following my passions while working at the College Diabetes Network in Boston!
+I put law school on hold (or not happening at all).

 In college I participated in the Speaker’s Bureau through the disability resource center at UGA- I was able to educate and motivate others concerning Diabetes and living and thriving with Diabetes.
 I used to be a CASA, Court Appointed Special Advocate.
 I’m involved with Camp Twin Lakes; Camp for a Cause, Camp Kudzu, Camp to Belong (1 year), and Camp Twitch Shout (1 year).
 Dawgs for Diabetes means the world to me as well as our program The Campus Tour: a Diabetes Perspective.
 I was recognized as a UGA Amazing Student, Outstanding Senior Leader, and received other awards and scholarships.
 I was involved wit